 Kyle Hayes, a member of the firm’s Environmental, Energy + Telecommunications Group, focuses his practice on wholesale and retail energy regulatory compliance, in addition to energy transactional matters in both the renewable and fossil fuel sectors.
 Mr. Hayes’s experience in the energy space has included representation in acquisitions, sales, renewable energy development, restructurings and general regulatory compliance.

-Energy Regulatory and Transactional
+Energy Regulation and Transactions

 Mr. Hayes currently serves as a mentor at the Fresh Air Fund, a non-profit organization dedicated to, among other missions, ensuring college admission for minority, low-income youth in New York City.